alshedivat/al-folio/_pages/about.md

 Click to view my latest [Curriculum Vitae](assets/cv.pdf).

 My research interests are centered at the nexus of artificial intelligence and cognitive science, driven by a desire to understand the intricacies of the brain and how can we learn so fast and so much from so little.
-Specifically, I am interested in deep learning, natural language processing, multimodal learning, continual/online/few-shot learning, robotics and embodied intelligence, cognitive science with following themes:
+Specifically, I am interested in the following topics:
 - Deep Learning: biologically-inspired neural architectures and learning algorithms (especially for aspects: "continual", "online" and "few-shot"), compositionality
 - Natural Language Processing: human-like reasoning and planning, language grounding to vision and robotics, language acquisition and emergence
 - Robotics and Embodied Intelligence: manipulation, navigation, interactions (multi-agent interaction and human-robot interaction)